stephsuber/renci-website/src/content/news/features/2009/12/07_stan-ahalt-elected-to-second-term-as-casc-leader/index.md

 ---
 <a href="https://www.renci.org/wp-content/uploads/2009/12/CASC-logo.jpg"><img class="alignnone size-full wp-image-4449" title="CASC-logo" src="https://www.renci.org/wp-content/uploads/2009/12/CASC-logo.jpg" alt="CASC-logo" width="630" height="320" /></a>

-Stan Ahalt, director of the Renaissance Computing Institute (RENCI), has been elected to a second term as chair of the Coalition for Academic Scientific Computation (CASC).<!--more-->
+Stan Ahalt, director of the Renaissance Computing Institute (RENCI), has been elected to a second term as chair of the Coalition for Academic Scientific Computation (CASC).

 Voting for the CASC leadership took place in October and the election results were announced Nov.
 18 at SC09, the annual international conference of high performance computing, networking, data and analysis.